-If you accidentally damage or break something, report it at once to Mr Raeburn-Ward.
+If you accidentally damage or break something, report it at once to Mr or Mrs Torrie.
 You will not be punished for a genuine accident if you have owned up to it straight away.
 However, you are expected to show common sense at all times and it is important to learn to be responsible for your own actions.